wtcoin/docs-1/source/includes/_objects.md

 }
 ```

 A Blockchain represents the current state of a particular blockchain from the [Coin/Chain resources](#restful-resources:-coins-&-chains) that BlockCypher supports.
-Most typically returned from the [Chain API endpoint](#chain).
+Typically returned from the [Chain API endpoint](#chain-endpoint).

 Attribute | Type | Description
 --------- | ---- | -----------